 1. Bang a pan while the very young pup is feeding.

-2. Stand off a ways ( 20 yards or more) and fire a pistol with light blanks while the pup is feeding.
+2. Stand off a way (20 yards or more) and fire a pistol with light blanks while the pup is feeding.

-7. If all is well decrease the distance a bit.
+7. If all is well decreasing the distance a bit.
 Always fire when the pup is distracted by chasing birds.